clojit/clojit-doc/Bytecode Spec.md

     FUNCF   lit     -
     FUNCV   lit     -

-FUNCF & FUNV define a function with 'lit' fixed arguments.
+FUNCF & FUNCV define a function with 'lit' fixed arguments.
 The FUNCV opcode defines a function which has an additional vararg argument.
 (defn [a b & c] ...) == FUNCV 2